Sonic boom heard in Washington D.C. was from authorized Pentagon flight - officials | Law-Order

 Sonic boom heard in Washington D.C. was from authorized Pentagon flight - officials

 A sonic boom heard in Washington D.C. on Sunday was caused by an authorized Pentagon flight, the Annapolis Maryland Office of Emergency Management said.
-Residents of the U.S. capital reported hearing a loud boom across a wide area on Sunday afternoon.
-Fire department and homeland security officials in Washington said they had no reports of any incidents.
+Residents of Washington, D.C. reported on Twitter that they heard a large boom or explosion, with some saying it shook walls.

 A sonic boom heard in Washington D.C. on Sunday was caused by an authorized Pentagon flight, the Annapolis Maryland Office of Emergency Management said.